basho/basho_docs/source/languages/en/riak/theory/concepts/Eventual-Consistency.md

 This has two notable consequences:

-* Data *will* be inconsistent across a cluster.
+* Data can be inconsistent across a cluster.
+    * This can be mitigated by making as much data immutable as possible.
-* Requests can (and should) be tuned depending on the business needs and data model.
+* Requests can (and should) be tuned based on data model and business needs.

 ## Replication properties and request tuning